kota-agency/trace/web/app/plugins/seo-by-rank-math/readme.txt

 == Changelog ==

-= 1.0.112 [Apr 19, 2023] =
+= 1.0.116 [May 31, 2023] =
-- Improved: Significant code improvements in the [Analytics module](https://rankmath.com/kb/analytics) resulting in FASTER and LIGHTER performance of the plugin
+- Added: New Filter to modify data on [Sitemap Index](https://rankmath.com/kb/filters-hooks-api-developer/#remove-lastmod-in-sitemap)
+- Added: New Filter to change the host used in  [Instant Indexing](https://rankmath.com/kb/filters-hooks-api-developer/#indexnow-api-key-location) requests
+- Improved: [SEO Details in the Post column](https://rankmath.com/kb/bulk-editing-in-rank-math/#quick-edit-seo-details) now shows Article with its sub-type to avoid confusion
-- Fixed: [Schema Block](https://rankmath.com/kb/rich-snippets/) was not working with WordPress 6.2
+- Fixed: [Incoming link count](https://rankmath.com/kb/link-counter/) was not detecting Products when the [Remove Base](https://rankmath.com/kb/general-settings/#remove-base) option was enabled
-- Fixed: Missing SEO tab in the beta version of [Elementor editor](https://rankmath.com/blog/elementor-seo/)
-- Fixed: PHP error related to [SEO Analyzer](https://rankmath.com/kb/seo-analysis/) on some setups
-- Fixed: PHP warning related to [Slack Open Graph tags](https://rankmath.com/kb/slack-enhanced-sharing/) on some setups
-- Fixed: [Title wrapper option](https://rankmath.com/kb/table-of-contents-block/#title-wrapper) in the Table of Contents Block was not working with the default TOC title on the frontend
-- Fixed: Redirection rules from Trash will no longer be displayed when searching for [Redirection](https://rankmath.com/kb/setting-up-redirections/).
+- Fixed: Post URLs were incorrectly submitted to the IndexNow API when moving a post from Draft to Trash
-- Fixed: Empty Taxonomies & Author archive pages displayed in the [HTML sitemap](https://rankmath.com/kb/html-sitemap/)
+- Fixed: Taxonomies were displayed in the HTML Sitemap even when the [Include in HTML Sitemap](https://rankmath.com/kb/configure-sitemaps/#categories-include-in-html-sitemap) option was disabled
-- Fixed: Misaligned [SEO Metabox](https://rankmath.com/kb/on-page-seo/#classic-editor) on Product taxonomy pages in the latest version of WooCommerce
-- Fixed: [Analytics pages](https://rankmath.com/kb/analytics/) were not working with the Gutenberg plugin

 Full changelog can be found here - **[Rank Math changelog](https://rankmath.com/changelog/?utm_source=Plugin&utm_medium=Changelog&utm_campaign=WP)**